infiniteloom/Project-2-Frontend/README.md

 ### Edit Archive Page Features:
-1. Form page to add new artworks with:
+1. Form to add new artworks with:
     * title
     * year created
     * materials